tteejj/_CLASSY/modules/tui-engine-v2.txt

             Push-Screen -Screen $InitialScreen
         }

-        # If no screen is active and no initial screen provided, we can't start
         if (-not $script:TuiState.CurrentScreen -and $script:TuiState.ScreenStack.Count -eq 0) {
             throw "No screen available to display.
 Push a screen before calling Start-TuiLoop or provide an InitialScreen parameter."
         }